Creating alleles and genotypes

-A wild-type gene at its normal (endogenous) expression level will generally not have phenotypes annotated in Canto.
-Single wild-type alleles should only have phenotypes if the gene is expressed at a higher (overexpression) or lower (knockdown) level than normal.
-Similarly, in a multi-allele genotype, if the wild-type allele is the only allele of the gene present, it should only be included if it is over- or under-expressed.
+Generally speaking, a wild-type gene at its normal (endogenous) expression level should not be annotated with a phenotype unless the gene is expressed at a higher level (overexpression) or lower level (knockdown) than normal.
+Additionally, wild-type genes with normal expression should not be included in multi-allele genotypes unless they are over- or under-expressed.

 Editing and copying genotypes